 Recently I filmed a gorgeous ceremony from Lake Blausee… the minerals in the lake mean that no matter the weather it’s always a bright turquoise blue colour.

 If you’re looking for some bling then there’s Zermatt, with the amazing Matterhorn as your backdrop, or if that’s not your thing then how about the streets of Engadin St Moritz… lined with all the top designer names, including Jimmy Choo, Louis Vuitton and Giorgio Armani.
-Once of the most exclusive hotels in Switzerland is situated there, Suvretta House, and it was my pleasure to film Claire and John’s wedding there this January.
+Once of the most exclusive hotels in Switzerland is situated there, Suvretta House, and it was my pleasure to film a wedding there this January.